statox/statox.github.io/src/posts/2021/04/color_picker_shaders.md

 ---
 layout: layouts/post.njk
-tags: ['draft', 'p5', 'shader']
+tags: ['post', 'p5', 'shader']
 date: 2021-04-15
-title: Using glsl shaders in p5js for the first time
+title: A first exploration of shaders with p5js
-commentIssueId: 25
+commentIssueId: 26
 ---

 For many years now I had the idea to play with shaders in the back of my mind but I had never dared looking into it because that seemed like a very complex topic which I didn't have time to dig into.
 A few days ago I finally started my first project using shaders and I want to share this experiment, both for documenting purpose so that I can build on top of that in future projects but also to show that it can be fairly easy to some satisfying results.